5 Fun HIPAA Training Games Your Employees Will Remember

 The Breach Notification Rule requires HIPAA-covered entities to notify any affected individuals within 60 days of discovering a breach of unsecured PHI.

-In breaches involving more than 500 people, organizations are also required to notify the OCR and prominent media outlets within their state in the same 60-day timeframe.
+In breaches involving more than 500 people, organizations are also required to notify the OCR within their state in the same 60-day timeframe.

 To help members of your organization follow these rules, use our HIPAA training games below.

 Managing and protecting health information is a major responsibility.
-It’s essential that employees know how to spot HIPAA violations and know what to do if they occur.
+It’s essential that employees know how to spot HIPAA violations and what to do if they occur — and that the information sticks long after the training is over.

-Fun confidentiality training activities should work well in tandem with traditional training.
+Fun confidentiality training activities in tandem with traditional training can help drive knowledge retention.

 Here are a few HIPAA games to try out for a memorable team experience.